Daughters of Bilitis: Mission

-New York chapter president Barbara Gittings noted that the word "variant" was used instead of "lesbian" in the mission statement because "lesbian" was a word that had a very negative connotation in 1956.
+New York chapter president Barbara Gittings noted that the word "variant" was used instead of "lesbian" in the mission statement because the term "lesbian" in 1956 had a very negative connotation.

 Methods

-The early gay rights movement, then called the Homophile Movement, was centered around the Mattachine Society, formed in 1950.
-Although the Mattachine Society began as a provocative organization with roots in its founders' communist activism, leadership of the Mattachine thought it more prudent and productive to convince heterosexual society at large that gays were not different from themselves rather than to agitate for change.
-They changed their tactics in 1953.
-The Daughters of Bilitis followed this model by encouraging its members to assimilate as much as possible into the prevailing heterosexual culture.

-This was reflected in ongoing debate over the propriety of butch and femme dress and role play among its members.
-As early as 1955 a rule was made that women who attended meetings, if wearing pants, should be wearing women's slacks.
-However, many women remember it being a rule that went unfollowed as attendees at many meetings were wearing jeans, and the only jeans available in the 1950s were men's.
-Barbara Gittings recalled years later an instance when, in preparation for a national convention, members of the DOB persuaded a woman who had worn men's clothing all her life "to deck herself out in as 'feminine' a manner as she could...
+There was ongoing debate over the propriety of butch and femme dress and role-play among DOB members.
+As early as 1955 members made a rule that women who attended meetings, if wearing pants, should be wearing women's slacks.
+However, many women remember this rule was seldom observed; at many meetings women were wearing jeans, and in the 1950s the only type for sale were men's.

+Barbara Gittings recalled that even years later, in preparation for a national convention, members of the DOB persuaded a woman who had worn men's clothing all her life "to deck herself out in as 'feminine' a manner as she could...
 Everyone rejoiced over this as though some great victory had been accomplished...
 Today we would be horrified at anyone who thought this kind of evangelism had a legitimate purpose."

-The Daughters of Bilitis were used as political fodder in the 1959 mayoral race in San Francisco.
-Russell Wolden, challenging incumbent George Christopher, distributed information implying that Christopher was making the city safe for "sex deviants".
-Wolden was responsible for materials that stated, "You parents of daughters — do not sit back complacently feeling that because you have no boys in your family everything is all right...
+In the 1959 mayoral race in San Francisco, challenger Russell Wolden made homosexuality a public issues, claiming that incumbent George Christopher was making the city safe for "sex deviants".
+Wolden's campaign distributed materials that stated, "You parents of daughters — do not sit back complacently feeling that because you have no boys in your family everything is all right...
 To enlighten you as to the existence of a Lesbian organization composed of homosexual women, make yourself acquainted with the name Daughters of Bilitis."

-There were only two copies of the subscription list of The Ladder, a deliberate attempt to discourage its getting into the hands of anyone who might use it against the subscribers.
-DOB leaders moved the list from its headquarters and later found out that San Francisco police had searched the office after its removal.
-Even the FBI was curious enough to attend meetings to report in 1959, "The purpose of the DOB is to educate the public to accept the Lesbian homosexual into society."
+The DOB kept only two copies of the subscription list of The Ladder, an attempt to protect it from getting into the hands of anyone who might use it against the subscribers.
+DOB leaders moved the list from its headquarters and later learned that San Francisco police had searched their office after its removal.
+Even the FBI was curious enough to attend DOB meetings; an agent reported in 1959, "The purpose of the DOB is to educate the public to accept the Lesbian homosexual into society."